practicalcomputerscience/MicrobenchmarkGPHLlanguages/52 - Integer to string conversions/README.md

 Not all general purpose, high-level programming languages, including their officially maintained libraries, provide inbuilt functions to convert an unsigned 32-bit integer number into its representations as a:

-- binary string, including padding to 16 characters with leading "0"'s if needed, and
+- **binary string**, including padding to 16 characters with leading "0"'s if needed, and
-- hexadecimal string, including padding to 4 characters with leading "0"'s if needed, and only using lowercase letters "a" to "f".
+- **hexadecimal string**, including padding to 4 characters with leading "0"'s if needed, and only using lowercase letters "a" to "f".

-In no corner of my microbenchmark program I employed more **user defined functions** than for these two functionalities (which are already multi-functionalities).
+In no corner of my microbenchmark program I employed more **user defined functions** than for these two functionalities (which already feature multi-functionalities).

-Some languages, including young ones, provide inbuilt functions to do all jobs on a integer input number, some languages, including very old ones, don't provide any official solutions at all.
+Some languages, including young ones, provide inbuilt functions to do all jobs on a integer input number, some other languages, including very old ones, don't provide any official solutions at all.

 Some languages only partly provide the required functionalities, often with lacking the padding with leading zeros.

-In order to provide some overview of this messy situation, I created another language list, see below.
+In order to provide some overview of this messy situation, I created another language list as to be seen below.

 <br/>